 The skills of employees should be upgraded and they have to be trained on how they should interact with the customers as they are actually representing the brand rather than a person in particular.

 Let’s say, a departmental store offers a huge line of products and a lot of customers purchase there due to competitive rates and quality of products.
 However, the cash-counter queue is always long and people have to spend a lot of time standing.
 This will gradually make the customers visit nearby stores where queue is not an issue.
-The store took a new step of enhancing customer experience and started a mobile App where the customers can themselves scan the barcodes and add up to their shopping list and pay through cards or net-banking.
+The store took a new step of customer experience enhancement and started a mobile App where the customers can themselves scan the barcodes and add up to their shopping list and pay through cards or net-banking.
 The employees had to just scan the final code to provide the checkouts.
 This dramatically decreased the queue and more people started visiting the previous store again.

 The employees should be facilitators rather than a barrier point in the shopping experience of the customers or in the process of availing certain services.

 For a customer, all the touchpoints of an organization are the same thing.
 They see them as a brand rather than a separate entity.
 An online chat experience with a company, telephonic enquiry or physically visiting the store itself for the enquiry should be a standard experience.

 Some organizations are unable to integrate these entities and customers remain confused.
 An online disgraceful experience might make them never lend at the store.
 So, if a company’s audiences are present on Facebook, its focus should be on providing customized offer than choosing mass media for advertisement.
 Every department should play their role to sync the data and work upon it accordingly.